Upgrading the pickups in your Les Paul to suit the genre you play is a great way to level up how it sounds.

 Players looking to emulate the searing tones of Slayer, Metallica, and Sepultura will find exactly what they're looking for in these EMG humbuckers.
 They feature powerful ceramic magnets for huge output and incredible high gain performance.

 The EMG 81 & 85 (81/85) pickup combination needs no introduction to Les Paul players.
-It’s one of the most iconic metal pickup combos, famously used by thrash metal icons like Kerry King, Gary Holt, and James Hetfield among others.
+It’s one of the most iconic metal pickup combos, famously used by thrash-metal icons like Kerry King, Gary Holt, and James Hetfield.

-It is worth nothing that the EMG 81/85 humbuckers are active, which is what allows them to remain so clear, despite being super hot, but it also means that they need a 9v battery to power them.
+It is worth noting that the EMG 81/85 humbuckers are active, which is what allows them to remain so clear despite being super hot, but it also means they need a 9V battery to power them.

-From aggressive riffs to rapid shredding, the 81/85 combo is associated with fat distortion and a thick low-end.
-They feature as the stock pickups in many PRS, Jackson, ESP, and Schecter models, amongst others.
+From aggressive riffs to rapid shredding, the 81/85 combo is associated with fat distortion and a thick low end.
+They feature as the stock pickups in many PRS, Jackson, ESP, and Schecter models, among others.

 We installed the EMG 85 in the neck position and found that it gave us a smoother, warmer tone than the EMG 81.
-It gave us a massive lower mid punch that made it perfect for thick, chugging riffs and rhythm lines.
+It delivered a massive lower mid-punch that made it perfect for thick, chugging riffs and rhythm lines.

-Verdict: The EMG 81/85 is a legendary Les Paul pickup combo.
-They may well be the perfect pickups for metal, but dont’ be too quick to typecast them.
-Their clear tones and amazing versatility means they perform well across a range of genres, from blues, to country, as well as the heavier styles you’d normally associate them with.
+Verdict: The EMG 81/85 is a legendary pickup combo.
+They may well be the perfect pickups for metal but don’t be too quick to typecast them.
+Their clear tones and amazing versatility means they perform well across a range of genres, from blues to country, as well as the heavier styles you’d normally associate them with.

 Quality pickups with unmistakable P90 Snarl.